Showing customer appreciation might not always be top of mind, but building customer loyalty should never go out of style.

 Have a sizable amount of customers been complaining about the lighting in your dressing room?
 The packaging of your donuts?
 Or the syrup in your coffee?
 Rather than let this irritate you, take it as an opportunity to use their feedback to show customers how much you appreciate them and really truly listen.
 Send your customers an email highlighting the changes you’ve made based on their comments and thank them for helping you improve your business.
 This will position you as a store owner that truly cares and listens to customers, which is liquid gold when it comes to marketing.
 If you want to learn more about email marketing, check out our blog post here.

-23. Have a Customer Appreciation Day Sale
+23. Have a Client Appreciation Day Sale

 Flash sales are a great way to increase revenue during your slow season, so why not make it a customer appreciation day sale?
 Invite your entire customer base to a sale in their honor.
 You can sweeten the pot by incentivizing them with an additional bonus if they bring a friend to the event.
 Send customers an email thanking them for their loyalty and inviting them to the sale.
 Make sure the email (or snail mail postcard) lists when the sale is, what the discount will be, and how much of an additional percentage they will receive when they bring a guest.